sudo(8) — Linux manual page

 cached credential for the user, regardless of the terminal

 or parent process ID.
-The next time sudo is run, a
+The next time sudo, is run, a

 password must be entered if the security policy requires

 authentication.
-It is not possible to use the -K option in
+It is not possible to use the -K option

-support credential caching.
+policies support credential caching.

 -k, --reset-timestamp